highcharts4gwt/highcharts4gwt.github.io/index.markdown

 <br/>

-To know more about Highcharts please have a look to [the official web page](http://www.highcharts.com/products/highcharts)
+To know more about Highcharts please have a look to [highcharts web page](http://www.highcharts.com/products/highcharts)

 ##How can it be always up to date ?